jon-jacky/home/commonplace.md

   "I designed smoltcp (and wrote most of the code currently in it).
 The original TCP/IP RFC (RFC 793) contains several ambiguous requirements, and as a result they do not specify a well-defined system. ...
-  By using this collection of TCP/IP RFCs that grew over the years, it is indeed possible to implement a stack from first principles and have it interoperate with other existing stacks without much trouble. ...
+  By using this (later, complete) collection of
+  TCP/IP RFCs that grew over the years, it is indeed possible to implement a stack from first principles and have it interoperate with other existing stacks without much trouble. ...
   However, being able to transmit some bytes reliably, and having a high-